St Mark’s Church – a place to worship in Florence

 Please note that Gluten-free wafers (senza-glutine) are available at all our Eucharistic celebrations.
 Please tell the priest before the service if you require this.

-Our worship centres have some limitations for accessibility for the disabled, but please ask a Church officer for assistance and if at all possible, tell us in advance.
+Our worship centres have some limitations for accessibility for the disabled, but please ask a Church warden for assistance and if at all possible, tell us in advance.

-Incense is currently only used at St Mark’s Florence.
-This is during the main Sunday Sung High Mass, Choral Evensong and Principal Holy Days.
+Incense is currently only used at St Mark’s Florence during Sung High Mass.

 Festivals and Holy Days

-All the major Feasts, Festivals and Saints’ Days of the Church’s year are celebrated at St Mark’s Florence and as many as possible in all three worship centres of the Chaplaincy.
+All the major Feasts, Festivals and Saints’ Days of the Church’s year are celebrated at St Mark’s Florence and as many as possible in Bologna.
 The dates of many of these, such as Holy Week/Easter, Harvest Festival, Remembrance Sunday, etc, will vary from year to year.
 Please check our calendar for more detailed information.

 Finally. . . .

-If you have any further questions about joining our worship, or would like to request a special service, then please do not hesitate to get in touch with our Administrative Office.
+If you have any further questions about joining our worship, or would like to request a special service, then please do not hesitate to get in touch with the Chaplaincy Office.